 JCC Greater Boston’s premier arts and science day camp for campers entering grades K–8 and CITs entering grades 9–11.
-Camp runs from June 26–August 18, 9am–4pm, with early drop-off and extended-day options available.
+Camp runs from 9am–4pm, with early drop-off and extended-day options available.
+Camp Registration opens on January 3 at 10am for returning families and on January 10 at 10am for new families!

 Unleash Your Creativity and Imagination!